GuanceCloud/guance-docs/docs/en/billing/billing-account/aws-account.md

 ![](../img/15.aws_register_8.png)

-### Step 2: Bind Workspace in Expense Center
+### Step 2: Bind Workspace in Billing Center

-After opening the Commercial Plan, switch back to the account login page of the Guance Expense Center in the current browser and enter the registered user name, account and password, then you complete the settlement of opening AWS account.
+After opening the Commercial Plan, switch back to the account login page of the Guance Billing Center in the current browser and enter the registered user name, account and password, then you complete the settlement of opening AWS account.

 ![](../img/15.aws_register_5.png)

-Log in to the Guance Expense Center, select the workspace, and click **Confirm**.
+Log in to the Guance Billing Center, select the workspace, and click **Confirm**.

 ![](../img/15.aws_register_11.png)

-In the **Account Management** > **Cloud Account** of the Guance Expense Center, you can view the subscribed cloud account and the workspace of related settlement.
+In the **Account Management** > **Cloud Account** of the Guance Billing Center, you can view the subscribed cloud account and the workspace of related settlement.

 ![](../img/15.aws_register_12.png)